m-kr/pagexpress/README.md

-## Pag Express - build page structure the same as building constructions from Lego 🧱
+## Pagexpress - build page structure the same as building constructions from Lego 🧱
+Application allows creating JSON with page structure which could be used the sam offline as online as a headless CMS.
+Project built on NodeJS + VueJS tech-stack.

 ### Run
 Docker mongodb image